-Administrative/Technical Resource Full-time (FT)/Part-time (PT)/Volunteer (V) General Description and Effectiveness for Hazard Risk Reduction

-Opportunities to Improve, Expand, or Enhance for Hazard Risk Reduction Purposes

-- 1. Establish routine schedule for future meetings of the Local Planning Team as the primary organization for overseeing the monitoring, implementation, integration, and updating of the Hazard Mitigation Plan. - 2.
-Join the Massachusetts Statewide Mutual Aid Agreement to ensure the Town has access to additional support and resources from neighboring communities during and after future disaster or emergency events. - 3.
-Support additional training and professional development for staff as it relates to hazards management, including participation at FEMA's Emergency Management Institute and/or MEMA Headquarters, as well as future conferences or training/certification programs for local planners and floodplain managers (e.g., Certified Floodplain Manager). - 4.
-Build local capacity and resources for internal GIS functions and services, versus contracting out. - 5.
-Support the development of a new first responder facility for the Police and Fire Departments that includes a structurally hardened Emergency Operations Center (EOC) designed to resist extreme loading events and function properly for future Town emergencies.
+Administrative/Technical Resource Full-time (FT)/ (PT)/Volume General Description and Effectiveness for Hazard Risk Reduction Opport unities to Improve, Expand, or Enha nce for Hazard Risk Reduct ion Purposes 1.
+Establish routine schedule for future meetings of the HMPC as the primary organization for overseeing the monitoring, implementation, integration, and updating of the Hazard Mitigation Plan.
+2. Join the Massachusetts Statewide Mutual Aid Agreement to ensure the Town has access to additional support and resources from neighboring communities during and after future disaster or emergency events.
+3. Support additional training and professional development for staff as it relates to hazards management, including participation at FEMA's Emergency Management Institute and/or MEMA Headquarters, as well as future conferences or training/certification programs for local planners and floodplain managers (e.g., Certified Floodplain Manager).
+4. Build local capacity and resources for internal GIS functions and services, versus contracting out.
+5.